bakins/minikube-prometheus-demo/README.md

 everything into the default namespace.

-First, create the monitoring namespace: `kubectl create -f monitoring-namespace.yaml`.
+First, create the monitoring namespace: `kubectl apply -f monitoring-namespace.yaml`.

 You can now list the namespaces by running `kubectl get namespaces` and you should see something similar to: